-Debarment: After at least ten (10) days’ prior notice to the person/entity involved and a reasonable opportunity for that person/entity to be heard, the District Director, after consulting with the District's attorney and holding a hearing in accordance with UCA §63G-6a-904(1)(c), shall have authority to debar a person/entity for cause from consideration of award of a contract for a period not exceeding three years for any of the causes set forth in UCA §63G-6a-904(3).
+Debarment: After at least ten (10) days’ prior notice to the person/entity involved and a reasonable opportunity for that person/entity to be heard, the Manager, after consulting with the District's attorney and holding a hearing in accordance with UCA §63G-6a-904(1)(c), shall have authority to debar a person/entity for cause from consideration of award of a contract for a period not exceeding three years for any of the causes set forth in UCA §63G-6a-904(3).

-Suspension: After at least ten (10) days’ prior notice to the person/entity involved and a reasonable opportunity for that person/entity to be heard, the District Director, after consultation with the District’s attorney and holding a hearing in accordance with UCA §63G-6a-904(1)(c), shall have authority to suspend a person/entity from consideration for the award of a contract if there is probable cause to believe that the person/entity has engaged in any activity which might lead to debarment.
+Suspension: After at least ten (10) days’ prior notice to the person/entity involved and a reasonable opportunity for that person/entity to be heard, the Manager, after consultation with the District’s attorney and holding a hearing in accordance with UCA §63G-6a-904(1)(c), shall have authority to suspend a person/entity from consideration for the award of a contract if there is probable cause to believe that the person/entity has engaged in any activity which might lead to debarment.
 The suspension shall not be for a period exceeding three months unless an indictment has been issued for an offense which would be a cause for debarment as set forth in Utah Code § 63G-6a-904(3), in which event the suspension shall, at the request of the District's attorney, remain in effect until after the trial of the suspended person.